terhechte/VimConfiguration/README.md

 Next, you should also download and instlall a patched version of your favorite programming font, to be used with vim-powerline (https://github.com/Lokaltog/vim-powerline).
 You can choose one here: https://github.com/Lokaltog/vim-powerline/wiki/Patched-fonts

+Finally, this repository also contains my own .bashrc / .bashprofile with my own set of useful functions and more.
+You probably don't want to install this, since it's suited to the locations where I installed some software.
+Nevertheless, have a look in there to see if there's something interesting for you.

 ## Documentation

 The setup has the following shortcuts: